jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

    1) What would be the command to edit the cron service and run this command "mysqldump --xml -u root world City" (Assume you have mysql installed) every 45 minutes?

-   1) What would be the command to edit the cron service and run this command "mysqldump --xml -u root world City" (Assume you have mysql installed) on every 45 past the hour on Sundays?
+   1) What would be the command to edit the cron service and run this command "mysqldump --xml -u root world City" (Assume you have mysql installed) on every 45 minutes past the hour on Sundays?

-   1) What would be the command to edit the cron service and run this command "mysqldump --xml -u root world City" (Assume you have mysql installed) at 2:45am on Tuesday?
+   1) What would be the command to edit the cron service and run this command "mysqldump --xml -u root world City" (Assume you have mysql installed) at 2:45am on this coming Tuesday only?

    1) What command would you use to change the group ownership of the file todo-list.txt to be owned by the "accounting" group?
 (If that group doesn't exist then create it on your system)

-   1) What command would you use to change the group ownership and file ownership (on one command) of the file todo-list.txt to be root:root?
+   1) What command would you use to change the group ownership and file ownership (on one command) of the file ```todo-list.txt``` to be ```root:root```?

 #### Footnotes